fahek/water-pump-controller-tto5/README.md

 - 3 - TapD: Input for switch of fourth tap.
 Active tap should be high level.
 - 4 - TapE: Input for switch of fifth tap.
 Active tap should be high level.
 - 5 - TapF: Input for switch of sixth tap.
 Active tap should be high level.
-- 6 - EnableTimeout: Timeout is anabled when high level is applied.
+- 6 - EnableTimeout: Timeout is enabled when high level is applied.
 - 7 - PressureHigh: Input for optional pressure sensor.
 Pump is disabled when signal has high level.

 ### Outputs